revblaze/SyntaxKit/Pods/ActionSheetPicker-3.0/README.md

 If you prefer not to use either of the aforementioned dependency managers, you can integrate ActionSheetPicker-3.0 into your project manually.

-The "old school" way is manually add to your project all from [Pickers](/Pickers) folder.
+The "old school" way is manually added to your project all from [Pickers](/Pickers) folder.

 ### Embedded Framework